Jordan and Brooke are both the same age.

 If you don't have the time to provide feedback we'd really appreciate it if you could give this page a score!
 We are constantly improving and adding to these starters so it would be really helpful to know which ones are most useful.
 Simply click on a button below:

-Let Alex and Evelyn be x years old.
+Let Jordan and Brooke be x years old.

-Alex and Evelyn are both sixteen years old.
+Jordan and Brooke are both fifteen years old.

 Note to teacher: Doing this activity once with a class helps students develop strategies.
 It is only when they do this activity a second time that they will have the opportunity to practise those strategies.
 That is when the learning is consolidated.
 Click the button above to regenerate another version of this starter from random numbers.

 Here is the URL for a concise version of this page without comments or answers.